Uetz Lab Research

 Virus and phage interactomics

 Viruses and phage are excellent models to study protein interaction networksand protein function because they are small and have loads of uncharacterized proteins.
 We have studied both human viruses and phage of various bacteria, including E. coli, Mycobacteria, and Streptococcus.
-We have recently started to study bacteriophage of Bacillus in collaboration with Drs.
-Margarita Salas and Allison Johnson.

 • Osterman A. et al. (2015) The Hepatitis E virus intraviral interactome.
 Scientific Reports 5: 13872.